 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The company's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments as well as long term deposit that were previously classified as held to maturity under AASB 139.
+The company's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments as well as long term deposit.